 In addition to celebrating at the beach (or by buying a new pair of shorts), there are plenty of other Bermuda Day events and traditions you won't want to miss – find a small sampling below, and check back for updated details as the event nears.

 The Bermuda Day Half-Marathon Derby challenges runners on a 13-mile course from Somerset to Hamilton that starts at 9 am.
-Sorry, visiting marathon runners, your feet are going to have to take a holiday for this one.
-Participation in the half marathon is for locals only, but visitors are welcome to join the crowds and cheer on the racers.
+Visiting marathon runners are welcome to join the race but to receive a prize you must have been resident on island for 6 months.

 The half-marathon is only one of many races taking place to mark Bermuda Day.
 You might see dinghies racing out of St. George’s Harbour and roller blade or bike races speeding past.

 In the afternoon, don't miss the annual Bermuda Day Parade in Hamilton.
 The bands, floats and dancers start marching around 1 pm from Albuoy’s Point on the west end of Front Street through the City of Hamilton to Bernard Park, but we recommend arriving a little early.
 It’s common for onlookers to reserve parade real estate the night before.

 The traditional parade floats use natural materials, but new categories have been introduced to highlight modern art and the creative ingenuity of Bermudian float-builders.
 Prizes are awarded in a variety of categories, and competition between floats is fierce.
 Check back closer to the event to learn about what the parade theme will be.